 In most cases, there are different types of medications to address a particular problem.
 Your health care provider may switch the type of medication you are on to take care of your medical needs while lessening any risk to your developing baby.

 Each medication has a risk factor classification associated with potential risk factors during pregnancy.
-These ratings, along with an evaluation of the risks and benefits of using a particular medication in your situation, will help you and your health care provider determine what steps to take.
-Pregnancy medication classifications include the following:
+These ratings, along with an evaluation of the risks and benefits of using a particular medication in your situation, will help you and your health care provider determines what steps to take.

 - Category A: Controlled studies show no risk or find no evidence of harm.